barkhaj/cv/readme.md

 - Power BI web service administration and support, including maintaining data gateways.
 Promoting and publishing dataflows, datasets, dashboards, and apps to managed workspaces.
 -	Being an active member of the data governance group, including evaluating, presenting and promoting information such as new Power BI features for problem scenarios at RACP.
 -	Participate, share knowledge, and present in regular BI hub meetings with the wider college BI community.
 - **_Technologies used:_** Azure SQL database, Azure Data Factory, Power BI, SQL Server 2019, SSIS, SSRS, Postgres, MySQL, AWS Postgres RDS, AWS S3, Powershell, R, Python, Power Platform <br><br>

 **Business Intelligence Specialist**, Enterprise Information Management, IT @ [Avant Mutual Group](http://www.avant.org.au/), Sydney NSW _(Jun 2017 - Feb 2019)_ <br>
 - EIM sprint lead for Project Zebra, for Qlik Sense rollout to Claim, Member Services, CIO, New Ventures, Compliance, People and Culture, General Insurance and Research & Advocacy business units.
 This includes data preparation and data modelling; Qlik Sense stream provisioning; stake holder consultation and workshops; and project documentation.
 - Design and develop ODS using SQL server 2017, includes creating ETL patterns using SSIS and BIML
 - Enhancements and development of data change requests and new features for the SQL server 2012 data warehouse.
-Includes data modelling and design, and ETL development.
+Includes data modelling and design.
+- Develop ETL processes for the enterprise data warehouse, including sourcing new data from source application databases including Oracle and SQL server databases.
 - Define and breakdown the steps for the reporting publish cycle that align with the data governance framework.
 Includes forms and checklists to be used for publishing to production.
+- Define and document approach to decommission and migrate Cognos reports to Qlik Sense.
 - Data investigations into data warehouse metrics, quality issues and incidents raised by business users.
 - Support Qlik Sense environment, including installing extensions, setting up tasks, monitoring task scheduler, dashboard performance and troubleshooting.
 - **_Technologies used:_** Qliksense, Qlik N Printing, SQL Server 2012 & 2017, SSIS, SSAS, Oracle, R, BIML, SAS, Cognos<br><br>

 **Business Intelligence Developer**, Data Operations, Technology @ [Quantium](http://quantium.com/), Sydney, NSW _(Jun 2014 - May 2017)_ <br>